Nash Motors: Anniversary, innovations, and sales

-The Anglo-American Nash-Healey sports car was introduced in 1951.
-This was a collaborative effort between George Mason and British sports car manufacturer Donald Healey.
-Healey designed and built the chassis and suspension and also, until 1952, the aluminum body which another British manufacturer, Panelcraft Sheet Metal Co.
-Ltd., fabricated in Birmingham West Midlands.
-Nash shipped the powertrain components to England and Healey assembled the cars, which were then shipped to the U.S. for sale.
-In 1952 the Italian designer Battista Farina restyled the body, and its construction changed to steel and aluminum.
-High costs, low sales, and Nash's focus on the Rambler line led to the termination of Nash-Healey's production in 1954 after 506 automobiles had been produced.

-The Nash-Healey, while a welcome attempt to improve Nash's stodgy image, did little to improve showroom traffic as Nash sales fell steadily from 1951 onward.
-The Airflyte had initially sold well in the postwar "seller's" market, but its bulbous styling, rooted in 1940s design trends, quickly became passé and its underpowered six-cylinder engine proved a major liability against GM's new OHV short-stroke V8s.
-Like fellow independents Hudson, Studebaker, and Packard, Nash charged higher prices for their cars than Ford and GM which benefitted from the volume of scale, but lacked the large dealer network or advertising budget of the Big Three.
-Low-profit Rambler sales gradually made up more and more of Nash's total volume.
-In 1953 and 1954, Ford and GM also waged an all-out price war on each other which further damaged the independents' sales.
-Mainline Nashes also lacked body styles; despite the introduction of a hardtop coupe in 1952, there was no convertible or station wagon although Rambler featured all of these.
+After 1950, it became increasingly difficult for small domestic automakers to compete with the production, distribution, and financial advantages of the Big Three.
+While the full-sized Airflytes had initially sold well in the postwar "seller's" market, their bulbous styling, rooted in 1940s design trends, quickly became passé, and its underpowered six-cylinder engine proved to be a significant liability against GM's new OHV short-stroke V8s.
+Like other independent automakers (Hudson, Studebaker, and Packard) Nash charged higher prices for their cars than Ford and GM, which benefited from the economies of scale.
+The independents also lacked the Big Three's extensive dealer networks or advertising budgets.
+Lower-profit Rambler sales gradually made up more and more of Nash's total production.
+Moreover, during 1953 and 1954, Ford and GM waged an all-out price war, further damaging all the independents' sales and financial health.
+Full-sized Nashes also lacked body styles for buyers to choose; despite introducing a hardtop coupe in 1952, there was no convertible or station wagon, although the Rambler lineup featured all of these versions.

-In addition, while Nash had profited from military contracts during the Korean War, that conflict ended in mid-1953.
+Additionally, while Nash had profited from military contracts during the Korean War, that conflict ended in mid-1953.
 At the same time, the new Secretary of Defense Charles E. Wilson, ex-GM president, began steering defense contracts to his former employer at the expense of the rest of the automotive industry.